Parent page: Altium 365 Workspace

 The connection to an external enterprise system and its configuration is set up through the Workspace's browser interface.
-Synchronization to an Arena® PLM system is currently supported, and a base configuration file for the Arena system is available to get you started.
+Synchronization to an Arena® or PTC Windchill® PLM system is currently supported, and a base configuration files for these system are available to get you started.

 Connecting to Your Enterprise System